 Any result the lawyer or law firm may have achieved on behalf of clients in other matters does not necessarily indicate similar results can be obtained for other clients.

-- Defended a major insurance carrier in a breach of contract action resulting in summary judgment.
+- Defended a national insurance carrier in a breach of contract action resulting in summary judgment and which was affirmed on appeal.

-- Represented an investment management firm in matters before FINRA and related litigation in the Third Circuit.
+- Represented an investment management firm in matters before FINRA and related litigation in the Third Circuit resulting in favorable settlement.

-- Defended a Maryland-based limited liability company against allegations of breach of contract, misrepresentation, and fraud in the District of Maryland.
+- Defended a Maryland-based limited liability company against allegations of breach of contract, misrepresentation, and fraud in the District of Maryland resulting in dismissal.